Write the most important piece of copy on your web page

 Follow up with a summary blurb

-Summary blurbs are probably the most important piece of copy on your Web page.
+Summary blurbs are probably the most important piece of copy on your webpage.
 To develop a summary blurb that tells —and sells — your story online:

 - Don’t drop the summary blurb.
 If your template doesn’t include a summary blurb, add one soonest.
 I know, I know.
 That means doing battle with IT.
 Pick up the phone.
 Schedule a meeting.
 It’s worth it.
-The summary blurb is probably the most important element on your Web page — and, alas, the most undervalued by writers and developers.
+The summary blurb is probably the most important element on your webpage — and, alas, the most undervalued by writers and developers.

 - Don’t tease.
 The purpose of your summary blurb isn’t to trick visitors into reading the page.
 The best summary blurb encapsulate the key ideas so well that visitors can get the gist of the story without reading the text.